tommcamm/wedding-manager/README.md

-# Tommy’s Wedding Manager
+# Tommy's Wedding Manager

-A multilingual web application for effortlessly managing all invitations, RSVPs, and wedding-day logistics for **Tommy & Sammy’s wedding – June 2026**.
+A multilingual web application for effortlessly managing all invitations, RSVPs, and wedding-day logistics for **Tommy & Sammy's wedding – June 2026**.

 ---

 ## ✨ Overview
-Tommy’s Wedding Manager provides:
+Tommy's Wedding Manager provides:

 1. **Administration interface** – a secure dashboard where wedding planners can control and monitor every aspect of guest management.
 2. **Invitee interface** – a personalized portal for each guest (or family) enabling them to RSVP **for every person named on the invitation _and_ for any allowed +1s**, specify dietary needs, select gifts from the registry, and more.

-The platform is fully localized in **English (default), Italian, and Chinese**, with each invite link or QR code automatically opening in the recipient’s preferred language.
+The platform is fully localized in **English (default), Italian, and Chinese**, with each invite link or QR code automatically opening in the recipient's preferred language.

 ---